-- Data Preparation: Staff will utilize the NAACC database to prioritize and assess culverts on federal-aid eligible roadways. - Data Collection: Staff will use the NAACC 'Non-Tidal Aquatic Connectivity Stream Crossing Survey' and 'Culvert Condition' data forms to assess the condition of culverts in the communities of Berlin and Boylston.
-The NAACC 'Aquatic Passability' scoring rubric will be utilized to evaluate the vulnerability of a culvert.
-Staff will provide NAACC training to individuals and other groups interested in culvert assessments. - Data Mapping: Staff will utilize online data sheets and NAACC records to keep track of which culverts have been assessed during 2023, when they were assessed, and the condition of the structure.
-Staff will also utilize the NAACC datacenter to update a regional culvert inventory and help develop the Asset Management section of the LRTP.
-This data will be downloaded and used on inhouse maps to help identify and prioritize vulnerable culverts throughout the region. - Data Collaboration: Staff will share all collected data and underlying spatial datasets with member communities, MassDOT district staff, and MassDOT OTP staff.

-Data Analysis: Staff will utilize collected data to inform and help assess potential projects funded through the TIP and LRTP.
+- Data Preparation: Staff will utilize the NAACC database to identify and assess culverts on federal-aid eligible roadways. - Data Collection: Staff will use the NAACC 'Non-Tidal Aquatic Connectivity Stream Crossing Survey Data Form' to assess the condition of a culvert.
+Staff will assess culverts along federal-aid eligible roadways in a selected community, as well as town-requested locations as needed.
+Assessment data is uploaded to the NAACC Online Data Center for results.
+Staff will provide NAACC training to new staff members, individuals, and other groups from the region interested in culvert assessments as needed or requested.
+Staff will approve assessment uploads to the NAACC Data Center by Lead Observers in the region. - Data Mapping: Staff will update and maintain Culvert Assessment Program inventory, maps, and dashboards with collected assessments and their conditions. - Data Collaboration: Staff will share all collected data and underlying spatial datasets with member communities, MassDOT district staff, and MassDOT OTP staff as requested. - Data Analysis: Staff will utilize collected data to inform and help communities identify potential projects funded through the TIP and other available grant opportunities.